VainlyStrain/Vailyn/README.md

 This is the analysis phase, where working payloads are separated from the others.

 By default, `/etc/passwd` is looked up.
 If the server is not running Linux, you can specify a custom file by `-i FILENAME`.
-Note that you must include subdirectories in FILENAME.
+Note that you must **include subdirectories in FILENAME**.
 You can modify the lookup depth with the first value of `-d` (default=8).

 #### Phase 2